Iceland in February

 Every year Icelanders celebrate their love for food for a whole week and call it the Food and Fun Festival.
 Most restaurants will have a special menu and guest chef’s come in from all over the world to try their skills out on the Icelandic ingredients.
 Join the party – it’s well worth it!

 Iceland has brought up an abundance of artists, any platform any stage, Icelanders are truly not lacking talent and the dance scene is no exception.
 Find out more about times, dates and location here.

 If you visit Iceland in March you might notice that a lot of men have mustaches, this is not the custom for Icelandic men, they are just showing their support.
-What are they supporting? one might ask and understandably but during the last years in Iceland March has been dedicated to men, cancer and to raise awareness of the symptoms.
-You can support by buying the good for sale at www.mottumars.is or buy the specially made socks at any of these shops during the 5th to the 19th of March.
+What are they supporting? one might ask and understandably but during the last years in Iceland March has been dedicated to men, cancer and to raising awareness of the symptoms.
+You can support by buying the goods for sale at Mottumars or buy the specially made socks at any of these shops from the 5th to the 19th of March.

 Go local and buy yourself an easter egg, visit any grocery shop during the weeks leading up to it and you will see them everywhere.
 You will have to choose company darkness of chocolate and on Easter, Sunday hid the egg for each other and do an Easter egg hunt.
 Inside the egg is a ton of candy and a “saying” written on a piece of paper in Icelandic this is called a “málsháttur” and is for many the most important part of the “Egg Eating”.

 One of the numerous festivals going on in Iceland in March.
 The Design festival might be the one that captures the widest interest group.
 Anything from blankets to chairs, anything for the home or daily life.
 Harpa music festival will have showrooms and most “nicer” shops selling designs will do something about it.
 Read more about it here.
 The Festival opening night is on the 15th of March at Hafnarhúsið and will last until the 1st of April.